Water temperature in Macau

 Minimum:

-As of now, in Macau, the water temperature is 68.8°F. Swimming in water of this temperature is seen as relatively warm and enjoyable for some individuals, although many might find it slightly too cool.
-Today's reading is 4.6°F higher than the average recorded on this particular day in recent years.
+As of now, in Macau, the water temperature is 78.1°F. It's safe to say that the water is comfortably warm for various water-related activities.
+Today's reading is 10.8°F higher than the average recorded on this particular day in recent years.
 The sea temperature remains approximately unchanged from yesterday.
-According to the forecast, we expect the temperature to stay about the same.Recent sea temperature and forecast
+According to the forecast, we expect the temperature to rise a bit.Recent sea temperature and forecast

-Today's water temperature slightly varies from the average of the past two weeks.
+Today's water temperature is notably higher than the average recorded over the past two weeks, indicating a significant warming trend.
 It is also close to the historical maximum temperature for this date.
-The maximum temperature recorded for this date was 69.4°F on 2023, while the historical minimum was 61.8°F on 2016.
+The maximum temperature recorded for this date was 71.2°F on 2023, while the historical minimum was 64.6°F on 2019.

 Daily water temperature in Macau